wdv4758h/pypy-extradoc/blog/draft/2011-11-gborg-sprint-report.rst

 .. _STM: http://bitbucket.org/pypy/pypy/changesets/tip/branch("stm")

-Håkan, with some help from Armim, worked on the `jit-targets`_ branch, whose goal is to heavily refactor the way the traces are internally represented by the JIT, so that in the end we can produce (even :-)) better code than what we do nowadays.
+Håkan, with some help from Armin, worked on the `jit-targets`_ branch, whose goal is to heavily refactor the way the traces are internally represented by the JIT, so that in the end we can produce (even :-)) better code than what we do nowadays.
 More details in this mail_.